The Stud (film)

 The Stud is a 1978 British drama film directed by Quentin Masters and starring Joan Collins and Oliver Tobias.
-It is based on the 1969 novel of the same name by Collins' younger sister Jackie Collins.
+It is based on the 1969 novel of the same name by Collins's younger sister Jackie Collins.

-Joan had asked her sister Jackie for the film rights for free and Jackie agreed whilst contributing to the screenplay.
-Joan met producer Brent Walker at the Cannes Film festival in 1977.
-He became excited by the project as it was proposed as a British alternative to Saturday Night Fever.
-Both Joan Collins' husband, Ron Kass, and Jackie Collins' husband, Oscar Lerhman, also acted as producers on the project.

 Plot

 Fontaine Khaled (Joan Collins) is the London wife of a wealthy Arab businessman.
 She spends his money on her nightclub, Hobo, and her rather hedonistic partying lifestyle.
 She hires a handsome manager, Tony (Oliver Tobias), to run her club, but it is understood that his job security is dependent on his satisfying her nymphomaniac demands.
 Tony loses interest in Fontaine, as she treats him like a plaything, and turns his attention to her young stepdaughter Alexandra Khaled (Emma Jacobs), who uses him to get back at Fontaine after she discovers a video tape of Fontaine and Tony having sex in the Khaleds' private elevator, cheating on her father.
 Fontaine then dumps Tony and is divorced by her husband for adultery.